-The number of cores used if typeParall = "fork".
-See details in mclapply chooses "Cairo" for Mac, and "cairo" otherwise.

-The device type.
+mc.cores The number of cores used if typeParall = "fork".
+See details in mclapply typedev The device type.
 One of "cairo", "cairo-png", "Cairo", or "default".
+"Cairo"

-"Cairo" requires the Cairo package to be available, but might work with headless Linux server without png support, and might be a better choice with Mac OS. "default"
+requires the Cairo package to be available, but might work with headless Linux server without png support, and might be a better choice with Mac OS. "default"